sap-tutorials/btp-foundation/tutorials/btp-cf-buildpacks-java-create/btp-cf-buildpacks-java-create.md

 - A simple page with title `Java Tutorial` is displayed.
 When you click the `My Java Application` link, the output of your `helloworld` application is displayed.

-- Check that the `helloworld` application is not directly accessible without authentication.
-To do that, refresh its previously loaded URL in a web browser – you should get a response `401 Unauthorized`.
+- Check that the `helloworld` application is still directly accessible.
+To do that, refresh its previously loaded URL in a web browser.